A CONSISTENT WRITING PROCESS

 - 4 min read

-Because I've been asked about my writing process and because it's windy dusty and cool outside and because I've already walked the dog this morning, And because we've all been advised to be disciplined: butts in the chair daily, make it a habit, etc., I've decided to share what I know about writing consistently, which for some of you may be difficult.
-And that's the key to successful writing.
-So this morning I've recorded my not unusual process for you.
+Because I've been asked about my writing process and because it's too windy dusty and cool outside for a bike ride, and because I've already walked the dog this morning, I've decided to share what I know about writing consistently, We've all been advised that 's the key to successful writing--to be disciplined, butts in the chair daily, make it a habit, etc., So this morning I've recorded my not unusual process for you.

 One more thing.
-While typing since my index finger is poorly operational, I've decided to use the dictation to print feature on Word.
+Since my index finger is working poorly while typing, I decided to use the dictation to print feature on Word.
 This requires a bit of a learning curve for me.
 Here is one of at least half a dozen intricacies: The immoveable little blinking item that shows that I'm using voice dictation currently is in the middle of where I want my typescript to appear.
 Another is when I dictate "while" it comes out "quail".
 Consistently.
+Time for lunch

-It's certainly good for me to have an opportunity to offer you my thoughts, but now that I look up I see that it is 5:30 PM and time to walk the dog again
+It's certainly good for me to have had an opportunity to offer you my thoughts, but now I look up I see that it is 5:30 PM and time to walk the dog again.

-I hope this is enough to help you get to your writing consistently during the day.
-Just an update-- my finger is healing well and the red bow on my dog collar seems to be doing the job.
+I hope this is enough to help you get to your writing consistently.
+Just an update-- my finger is healing well and the red bow attachment on my dog's collar seems to be doing the job.

 Comments